blinsay/blinsay.github.com/zola/content/blog/2024-11-20-compound-keys.md

 description = "Having a Cow, man"
 +++

+---

+**UPDATE:** Less than 30 minutes after posting this, [Andrew Werner](https://bsky.app/profile/did:plc:jlnnta4zi2luwhy44wb4v3hh) came along with a really nice answer.
+It's now included as the bottom of the post so you can walk through a few ways to almost solve this problem before hitting an actual answer.

+---

 I ran into a weird complexity cliff with Rust's `HashMap` and lifetimes the other day.
 It's enough of a head scratcher that I thought I'd write it up and see if anyone on the broader internet knew what was going on.